UGentBiomath/COVID19-Model/docs/models.md

 <em> Percentage of arrondissement population experiencing mild COVID-19 symptoms.
 Simulation started with cluster located in arrondissement Aarlen, in Belgiums far southeast.
 A total of 250 days are simulated.
 Non-calibrated spatial model, meant for explanatory purposes. </em>
 </p>

-We built upon the stochastic national-level model to take spatial heterogeneousity into account.
-The Belgian terrority is divided in 43 arrondissements, which are from hereon referred to as *patches*.
+We built upon the stochastic national-level model to take spatial heterogeneity into account.
+The Belgian territory is divided into 43 arrondissements, which are from hereon referred to as *patches*.
 Our patch-model boils down to a simulation of the extended SEIRD model dynamics on each patch, where the patches are connected by commuting traffic.
 This takes the form of a 43x43 from-to commuting matrix, NIS, extracted from the 2011 Belgian census.
-The system of equations is indentical to the national level model, for a resident of age group i in patch g,
+The system of equations is identical to the national level model, for a resident of age group i in patch g,

 $$
 \begin{eqnarray}